 Magnum tattoo tips are just like flat tattoo tips, but have a wider style.
-You can combine it with larger group of flat needles, magnum needles, or stacked magnum needles for filling larger areas, blending or shading.
-With these tattoo tips, you get maximum ink flow when paired with a flat or magnum needle and magnum tattoo tip configuration.
-Magnum tips have two different styles- the open- mouth magnum tip, and closed- mouth magnum tip.
+You can combine them with larger groupings of flat needles, magnum needles, or stacked magnum needles for filling larger areas, blending or shading.
+With these tattoo tips, you get maximum ink flow when paired with a flat or magnum needle configuration.
+Magnum tips come in two different styles: open-mouth and closed-mouth.

 Cleaning tattoo tips

 You need to properly clean your tools before autoclaving them to avoid damage and baking debris onto your instruments.
-To clean your tools, wear your tattoo gloves, and rinse the tools with warm running water.
-Giving them a gentle scrub with a brush and water beforehand is suggested.
-All of these steps are necessary before placing these tools in the autoclave bags and run through an autoclave.
+To clean your tools, wear your tattoo gloves and give your tools a gentle scrub with a brush and warm water before rinsing.
+All of these steps are necessary before placing these tools in the autoclave bags and running through an autoclave.

 - Matthew Nelson